akowalz/sentry-example-app/lunch-n-learn/slides.md

 ---

-# Isn't that what our logs are for?
+# Isn't that what the logs are for?

 ---